skycoin/hardware-wallet-go/CLI.md

      emulatorWipe                   Ask the emulator to wipe clean all the configuration it contains. emulatorBackup                 Ask the emulator to perform the seed backup procedure. emulatorGetVersion             Ask firmware version.
-     sandbox                        Sandbox.
+     emulatorRecovery               Ask the device to perform the seed recovery procedure. sandbox                        Sandbox.
      help, h                        Shows a list of commands or help for one command

 GLOBAL OPTIONS: